- Education and Science

 Objective History - Is it Even Possible?

 Each human being interprets events though the lens of his own subconscious biases and perspectives.
-In addition to this, when studying the past, historians are dependent upon the writings and observations of others who were also were influenced by their own preconceived ideas.
+In addition to this, when studying the past, historians are dependent upon the writings and observations of others who were also influenced by their own preconceived ideas.
 Can any historian be truly objective?

 The purpose of studying history should be more than memorizing names and dates, but to learn to think critically about the events of the past in order to discern their importance and learn the lessons they have to teach.